johnbedeir/Devops-Tools-Documentation/DevOps-Pipeline-Python/README.md

 ## Method 2

-You can use the playbook to automate the build and run for docker-compose using playbook-dcompose.yml
+You can use the playbook to automate the build and run of the docker-compose using playbook-dcompose.yml

 ```
 ansible-palybook playbook-dcompose.yml